 Speaking of remakes, Philip Kaufman created one of the best ever when he updated Invasion of the Body Snatchers for the post-Vietnam 1970s.
 The chilling story of humans replaced by emotionless alien drones speaks volumes to our fears of conformity and the power of the mob, and Kaufman manages the difficult trick of making the story his own without treading on the feet of Don Siegel’s equally terrifying original.
 This version opened today in 1978.

 We’ve had some crappy Bond films released this month, so it’s only fair we celebrate one of the better ones.
-Sean Connery appear in his fourth outing, Thunderball, which opened today in 1965: it’s a step down from its predecessor Goldfinger but still grand fun for 007 (and, when you adjust the numbers for inflation, still the highest grossing Bond film to date).
+Sean Connery appeared in his fourth outing, Thunderball, which opened today in 1965: it’s a step down from its predecessor Goldfinger but still grand fun for 007 (and, when you adjust the numbers for inflation, still the highest grossing Bond film to date).

 Over in the animation department, the Fleischer Brothers released their flawed but interesting feature Gulliver’s Travels in an effort to keep up with that Disney guy across town.
 The film did decently, but the Fleischers could never quite capture the momentum that Uncle Walt did.
 It opened today in 1939.